Jahia/jcrestapi/README.md

 specific element.
 When appropriate, i.e. when an object represents a node, another `nodetype` link will also be available so that clients can find out more about the node's metadata.

-IDEA: additionally, we could add an optional `contributedby` link that would point to the URI of the mixin that contributed the given resource to its parent.

 ### Properties

 Each property is represented by an object with the following structure: